daddel80/notepadpp-multireplace/README.md

 For data-heavy tasks, the plugin provides dedicated tools.
 These include specific operations on CSV columns (e.g., sort, delete) and the use of external files as lookup tables.

-At its core, a rule engine allows any replacement to be enhanced with conditional (if/then) and mathematical logic, providing the flexibility needed for specific and complex requirements.
+At its core, an optional **Formula Support** mode lets any replacement be enhanced with conditional (if/then) and mathematical logic, providing the flexibility needed for specific and complex requirements.

 ![MultiReplace Screenshot](./MultiReplace.gif)